kmjennison/dfp-prebid-setup/README.md

 * This tool does not currently support run-of-network line items (see [#16](../../issues/16)).
 You must target line items to placements, ad units, or both.
 * Currently, the names of the bidder code targeting key (`hb_bidder`) and price bucket targeting key (`hb_pb`) are not customizable.
 The `hb_bidder` targeting key is currently required (see [#18](../../issues/18))
 * This tool does not support additional line item targeting beyond placement, ad units, `hb_bidder`, and `hb_pb` values.
+It does not yet support setting other options on the line item such as the "Allow same advertiser exception" (see [#59](../../issues/59))
-* The price bucketing setting `PREBID_PRICE_BUCKETS` only allows for uniform bucketing.
+* The price bucketing setting `PREBID_PRICE_BUCKETS` only allows for uniform bucketing (see [#27](../../issues/27)).
 For example, you can create $0.01 buckets from $0 - $20, but you cannot specify $0.01 buckets from $0 - $5 and $0.50 buckets from $5 - $20.
 Using entirely $0.01 buckets will still work for the custom buckets—you'll just have more line items than you need.
 * This tool does not modify existing orders or line items, it only creates them.
 If you need to make a change to an order, it's easiest to archive the existing order and recreate it.

 Please consider [contributing](CONTRIBUTING.md) to make the tool more flexible.